frontity/step-by-step-tutorial/tutorial/part9-next-steps/contributing-to-frontity.md

 #### Tweeting

-The preferred social media platform for developers worldwide.
+Twitter is the preferred social media platform for developers worldwide.
 Tweet about things you've built or shared or written (see below) related to Frontity.
 You could even tweet about a Frontity related article you've read, or a new release or new feature.
 It all helps to spread the word about Frontity.

-Be sure to use the #frontity hashtag or mention @frontity if tweeting about Frontity.
+Be sure to use the _#frontity_ hashtag or mention _@frontity_ if tweeting about Frontity.

 #### Blogging